Initial setup typically takes 20 to 30 minutes from install to live. This guide walks you through every step.

 Save the page.

-Still on the Chatbot tab, scroll to Property Page Experience and find the Knowledge Base custom field dropdown.
+Open the Property KB tab and find the Knowledge Base custom field dropdown.

 If your PMS sync writes house rules, local tips, or owner notes into a custom property field, point the Concierge at it.
 The dropdown lists every meta key currently attached to a property in your catalog.
 The default is homerunner_concierge_kb.